Borrowing this idea from uses this.

 WHO ARE YOU AND WHAT DO YOU DO?

 Hi!
 My name is Marcel aka pranqster in most places (you won’t find me in too many places, though).
-And yes, that’s pranqster like the beer (great beer, by the way), but also loosely influenced by the DC Comics character, Oswald Loomis (New 52, of course).
+Yes, like the beer (great beer, by the way), but also loosely influenced by Oswald Loomis (The New 52, of course).

 I’m a highly motivated IT professional with a strong interest in penetration testing and network security.
 A lot of my time is spent learning new and better ways to get things done.